nghuyong/nationalist-or-populist/readme.md

 So the first digit is the label, 1 indicates nationalist sentiment, 0 means no, followed by text content and there is no correct label in the test set.

 ## DataSet Size
-We divided the data set into training and verification sets according to 8:2.and the test data of the two classifiers is the same
+We divided the data set into training and verification sets according to 8:2.

+Test data of the two classifiers is the same.

 ### Nationalism